 If you like our pattern, you can download our guide here.
 It’ll show you what size boards we used where and give you a guide on how to cut them.
-It doesn’t include exact measurements because I promise this is going to be easier to measure and cut as you go along.
+It doesn’t include exact measurements because I promise this is going to be easier and more accurate to measure and cut as you go along.
 If you don’t go based on exact measurements, you can adjust the layout to get everything to fit snug, even if you miscut something.

 Start by cutting your first board and any boards that span across your entire headboard.
 These will be your guides that determine the sizing of everything else.

 Then work your way around the pattern (I highly recommend you sketch it out first or download our guide to make this go quicker), measuring and cutting one piece at a time.